paavani/howto/postgres.md

 	\?  --> psql cmds

+##Connect to the database using sudo cmd

+	$sudo -u postgres psql databasename

+	$sudo -u postgres psql mydb

+##To know only postgresql path

+    $sudo -u postgres printenv PATH

+    Note: PATH is case sensitive,you must give it as capitals.

 ## To view current database connection
 	\conninfo(it shows connected database name,user,port number and socket) or \c (it shows  connected database name and user only)